-Dave Munkittrick demonstrates simple wood sanding techniques he likes to use to help him remember where he left of on a sanding project.
-By covering the entire surface of a piece with pencil lines and marking down which grit you’ve used so far, you can determine where you still have to sand and easily recall what you’ve used if you need to come back to a project for whatever reason.
+Dave Munkittrick demonstrates simple wood sanding techniques he likes to use to help him remember where he left off on a sanding project.
+By covering the entire surface of a piece with pencil lines and marking down which grit you’ve used so far, you can determine where you still have to sand and easily recall what you’ve used if you need to come back to a project.

 Checking Joint Quality

 Good joinery starts with surfaces that mate perfectly without use of clamp pressure.
 If excessive clamping pressure is used to pull the joint together, it will create stress on your woodworking project that can cause distortion or even splitting to occur.
 Master woodworker George Vondriska explains how to incorporate a “dry run” into your process…Watch Now >>

 Bending wood is one of those techniques that can have a dramatic effect on a woodworking project, but many woodworkers shy away from it because it seems intimidating.
 Watch this demonstration by our expert woodworker George Vondriska to learn a simple, worry-free approach to bending wood quickly using a heated iron pipe.Watch Now >>

 Applying veneer on your woodworking projects is easy when you know the necessary steps.
 Our master woodworker George Vondriska teaches you all of the details essential for completing the process, like choosing and applying the right glue and finding the best way to properly clamp the assembly.Watch Now >>